browserengineering/book/book/forms.md

 Receiving POST requests
 =======================

-Our simple web server will implement an online guest book:^[They were very hip in the 90s---comment threads from before there was anything to comment on.] anyone can leave a comment in the guest book, and anyone who visits the guest book page can see all previous comments.
+To better understand the request/response cycle write a simple web server.
+It'll implement an online guest book,^[They were very hip in the 90s---comment threads from before there was anything to comment on.] kind of like an open, anonymous comment thread.
+Now, this is a book on web *browser* engineering, so I won't be too thorough in discussing web server implementation choices.
+But I want you to see how the other side of the connection works and give you a concrete sense of how work is divided between front- and back-end.

-A web server is a different program from a web browser, so let's start a new file.
+A web server is a separate program from the web browser, so let's start a new file.
 The server will need to:

 -   Open a socket and listen for connections
 -   Parse HTTP requests it receives